 While travelling from Bangalore to Chikmagalur, make sure you stop for a short break at the Hoysala temple circuit.
 This circuit includes a number of temples that were constructed between 11th and 13th century, especially the Belur (35 km), Halebidu (51 km), and Somanathapura.
 Apart from them, make sure you do not miss the Belavadi temple.
 The 100 soap stone pillars in the main hall of this temple will certainly mesmerize you.

-Belavadi is famous for ornate temple of Veeranarayana.
+Belavadi is famous for the ornate temple of Veeranarayana.
 Belavadi is also famous for the temple of Udbhava Ganapathi'.

 Statue of Gommateshvara Bahubali.